Bereavement Counselling in London and Online

-Losing someone or something you love can be a very challenging and emotionally-draining event.
-Sooner or later this will happen to all of us, which means grief, loss and bereavement are a normal component to our lives.
-If you are feeling stuck and unable to cope with anger, sadness, guilt or feeling numb, bereavement counselling can help you process these emotions and get past your grief.
+Losing someone or something you love can be a very challenging and emotionally draining event.
+Sooner or later this will happen to all of us, which means grief, loss and bereavement are a normal component of our lives.
+If you are feeling stuck and unable to cope with anger, sadness, guilt or feeling numb, bereavement counselling can help you process these emotions and work through your grief.

 What is Bereavement?

-Bereavement and grief is experienced when someone close to us dies.
+Bereavement and grief are experienced when someone close to us dies; this can be a person or a pet.
 When this happens, we experience a loss that may leave a hole in our lives.
-Everyone’s experience of bereavement is unique yet there can be common experiences that are shared among people who have lost someone.
+Everyone’s experience of bereavement is unique, yet common experiences are shared among people who have lost someone.

 It is common to be in a state of shock.
 Some people may throw themselves into the practicalities whilst others may struggle to function.
 People can be extremely tearful, may feel panicky and anxious or feel numb.

 What are the signs and symptoms of Bereavement and Grief?